-Mike joined UCLan in October 2006 and within his remit provides regular contributions to teaching across several programmes within the School of Social Work, Care and Community.
+Mike joined UCLan in October 2006 and within his remit provides regular contributions to teaching across several programmes within the School.
 Mike’s particular teaching areas include substance misuse, youth justice, social policy and sociology.
 Mike is currently the academic course lead for the BA (Hons) Community and Social Care programme.

 Since September 2015 Michael has held Course Leadership responsibility for the BA (Hons) Community and Social Care programme within the School and teaches across a number of programmes.
 Michael also holds responsibility for the co-ordination and delivery of complex timetabling arrangements across the school.